-A Python function that takes four or five arguments: a construction environment, a Node for the directory containing the SConscript file in which the first target was defined, a list of target nodes, a list of source nodes, and an optional argument supplied when the scanner was created.
-The path_function returns a tuple of directories that can be searched for files to be returned by this Scanner object.
+A Python function that takes four or five arguments: a construction environment, a Node for the directory containing the SConscript file in which the first target was defined, a list of target nodes, a list of source nodes, and the value of argument if it was supplied when the Scanner was created.
+Must return a tuple of directories that can be searched for files to be returned by this Scanner object.
 (Note that the FindPathDirs function can be used to return a ready-made path_function for a given construction variable name, instead of having to write your own function from scratch.)